InflammX Therapeutics, Inc.

 The lead product in Clinical Development, is Xiflam™, a once a day orally administered small molecule.
 The therapeutic target is the pathologically open Connexin43 (Cx43) Hemichannel.
 The pathological Cx43 hemichannel is responsible for inflammasome mediated autoinflammation in several disease states with significant unmet needs.

-Current indications are Diabetic Macular Edema(DME)/Diabetic Chronic Kidney Disease (CKD) and the intermediate stage of Macular Degeneration (iAMD)
+Current indication is the intermediate stage of the dry form of Macular Degeneration (iAMD)

 iAMD can be diagnosed at an early stage prior to patient’s losing vision and there is currently no approved pharmaceutical treatment. iAMD represents approximately 80% of patients with AMD